linw0724-linnet/ubuntu-server-setup/dckr_srvr_deluge/readme.md

 # Conclusion
 Deluge Server is now set up in a Docker container on your host machine.

-Go to the web UI for Deluge via a web browser under `<host-machine-IP-address>:<port>` to finish setting up your Deluge Server.
+Go to the web UI for Deluge via a web browser under `<host-machine-IP-address>:8112` to finish setting up your Deluge Server.